Bile Acid Synthesis, Metabolism, and Biological Functions

 A small percentage of the bile salts are not reabsorbed and undergo deconjugation by intestinal microbiota before either being absorbed or converted into secondary bile acids.

-Anaerobic bacteria present in the colon modify the primary bile acids converting them to the secondary bile acids, identified as deoxycholate and ursodeoxycholate (DCA and UDCA, from cholate) and lithocholate (LCA, from chenodeoxycholate).
+Anaerobic bacteria present in the colon modify the primary bile acids converting them to the secondary bile acids, identified as deoxycholate (DCA from cholate) and lithocholate (LCA, from chenodeoxycholate).
 These secondary bile acids are either passively absorbed from the colon or they are excreted in the feces.
+Intestinal bacteria also generate the major tertiary bile acid from deoxycholic acid called ursodeoxycholate (UDCA).

 Once in the liver the bile acids are re-conjugated and then re-secreted together with newly synthesized bile acids.
 This overall process constitutes one cycle of what is called the enterohepatic circulation.
 When LCA is returned to the liver it undergoes a sulfation reaction and is subsequently excreted in the feces.